Quick Start

 Only set

 auto_approve_tools: false if you’ve wired a chat-level approval flow (e.g. SlackApproval).
-Otherwise tool calls will hang silently waiting for a CLI prompt the user cannot see.Multi-Agent Configuration
+Otherwise tool calls will hang silently waiting for a CLI prompt the user cannot see.New: gateway does this for you

 You can also define multiple agents in anagents.yaml file for complex workflows: